hazelcast/hazelcast/site/docs/design-docs/005-cdc-sources.md

 Initial performance tests have been performed on non-production grade hardware, but results should still be relevant:

-* MySQL v5.7 running via Docker on a dedicated Ubuntu 19.10 box (quad core i7-6700K CPU @ 4.0GHz, 16GB memory, AMD Radeon R3 SSD drive)
+* MySQL (v5.7) / PostgreSQL (v11) server running via Docker on a
+  dedicated Ubuntu 19.10 box (quad core i7-6700K CPU @ 4.0GHz, 16GB
+  memory, AMD Radeon R3 SSD drive)
 * Jet CDC pipeline running in a single node Jet cluster on a MacBook Pro (6 core i7 CPU @ 2.6GHz, 32GB memory, Apple AP0512M SSD)

 ### Results

+#### MySQL

-Maximum number of *sustained* change records that could be produced in the database (by continuously inserting into and then deleting data from) was around **100,000 rows/second**.
+Maximum number of *sustained* change records that could be produced in the MySQL database (by continuously inserting into and then deleting data from) was around **100,000 rows/second**.
 The Jet job processing all the corresponding CDC events (reading them and mapping them to user data objects) had no problems with keeping up, no lagging behind observed.

 *Peak* even handling rate of the Jet pipeline has been observed around **200,000 records/second**.
 This scenario was achieved by making the